CSUMB-CST495-Group-1/CookieMeUp/README.md

 - [ ] User can click on location to get more information
 - [ ] User can "Pull to refresh" the locations on map
 - [ ] User sees a loading state while waiting for the the locations to load
-- [ ] Use can have a personal accun profile
+- [ ] User can have a personal profile account

 The following **stretch** features are implemented: